 Instructions

-- Add all ingredients to a high speed blender and pulse until well combined, scraping down the sides as needed to recombine.
+- Add all of the ingredients to a high-speed blender and pulse until they’re well-combined, scraping down the sides as needed to recombine.

-- Roll into Tablespoon sized balls with your hands and roll in optional raw cacao powder or hemp hearts.
+- Roll the dough into Tablespoon sized balls with your hands and roll the balls in optional raw cacao powder or hemp hearts.
+Enjoy immediately.

-- Store in the refrigerator for up to one week and freeze for long term storage.
+- Store the balls in the refrigerator for up to one week!

 Notes